Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 ### Introducing graphical glitches (??)

-In order to easily implement glitched and retro like graphic, we had to divide the whole canvas into `20 x 20 px` cells.
-The whole board (including score points, HI score and bug's timeout at the top) is represented as a `two dimensional Array` (2d Array??):
+In order to easily implement glitched and retro like graphic, we had to divide the whole canvas into *20 x 20 px* cells.
+The whole board (including score points, HI score and bug's timeout at the top) is represented as a `two dimensional Array` (2d array??):

 ~~~js
 Snake.Game.initStateValues = function() {